 Think of these as “Fairness-oriented task scheduling for queue-like work.”
 They are useful for emulating task priorities and interacting with GUI threads (see the new TBB Design Patterns Manual).

 Two notable performance improvements in the TBB project for 3.0 include:

 - Classes enumerable_thread_specific and combinable are now significantly faster in typical use cases.

 - The memory allocator has refinements, notably in the allocation of large blocks to improve efficiency.
 The memory allocator remains one of the very best, and it just got better.
 I’ve poured over some very cool graphs the team created showing measurement on various systems (numbers of core, with and without hyperthreading, etc.) showing performance under test.
 I’ll see if they can clean them up and post them on the project page for those that are interested.

 A task group context can now be created/destroyed in different threads, which makes tasks cancellation and exception handling more usable.
 The change just removed a limitation of the prior implementation.

-We have so many great users; it might not be fair to single one out.
+There are so many great users; it might not be fair to single one out.
 But since Adobe just started shipping their new Create Suite 5 products, I can’t write a blog and not mention that.
-Adobe is now using TBB in shipping products.
-Since they went into release cycle before we released Intel TBB 3.0, they are on 2.x, but they see the benefits we’ve all come to expect from Intel TBB in harnessing multicore parallelism.
+Adobe is now using Intel TBB in shipping products.
+Since they went into release cycle before Intel released Intel TBB 3.0, they are on 2.x, but they see the benefits we’ve all come to expect from Intel TBB in harnessing multicore parallelism.
 Given how widely Adobe, and other customers, products are used – the power of multicore parallelism is being realized in the real world by many users.
 Users of their product will enjoy the new found performance.
-And we are grateful for the support and extraordinarily useful feedback our customers give to the Intel TBB project.
-That real world usage has made Intel TBB what it is today.
+And Intel is grateful for the support and extraordinarily useful feedback customers give to the Intel TBB project.
+That real-world usage has made Intel TBB what it is today.